maiahirsch/maiahirsch.github.io/docs/lab6.md

 ## Task 2: Derivative Term

-Does it make sense to take the derivative of a signal that is the integral of another signal.
+**Does it make sense to take the derivative of a signal that is the integral of another signal.**

+Yes, it actually makes sense in this case.
+The PID input is yaw angle, which is the integral of angular velocity (from the gyro).
+Taking the derivative of yaw recovers angular velocity — a clean, physically meaningful signal.
+So the D term is effectively just feeding back angular velocity, which is exactly what we want to dampen oscillations during a spin.

-Think about derivative kick.
-Does changing your setpoint while the robot is running cause problems with your implementation of the PID controller?
+**Think about derivative kick.
+Does changing your setpoint while the robot is running cause problems with your implementation of the PID controller?**

+Derivative kick is a concern when the setpoint is changed while the controller is running.
+In a naive implementation where the derivative is computed as the change in error, a sudden setpoint change causes an instantaneous jump in error, which when divided by a small dt produces a large derivative spike that kicks the motors hard.
+To avoid this, the derivative term should be computed on the yaw measurement directly rather than on the error, `d(yaw)/dt instead` of `d(error)/dt`.
+Since the yaw signal only changes when the robot actually moves, updating the setpoint mid-run only affects the P and I terms, and the D term remains smooth.

-Is a lowpass filter needed before your derivative term?
+**Is a lowpass filter needed before your derivative term?**

+Since the DMP already performs onboard sensor fusion, the yaw signal it outputs is significantly smoother than a raw gyro integration or ToF reading.
+As a result, a lowpass filter on the derivative term is less critical than in Lab 5.

 ## Task 3: Programming Implementation

+The yaw signal from the DMP was sampled at approximately 20Hz (one reading every ~50ms), measured by logging timestamps whenever get_yaw() returned true.
+This rate is bottlenecked by the DMP's FIFO output rate, set to ~26Hz via setDMPODRrate(DMP_ODR_Reg_Quat6, 2).
+The usable range of the yaw signal is -180° to +180°.

-Have you implemented your code in such a way that you can continue sending an processing Bluetooth commands while your controller is running?
+**Have you implemented your code in such a way that you can continue sending an processing Bluetooth commands while your controller is running**
 This is essential for being able to tune the PID gains quickly.
 This is also essential for being able to change the setpoint while the robot is running.

-Think about future applications of your PID controller with regards to navigation or stunts.
-Will you need to be able to update the setpoint in real time?
+**Think about future applications of your PID controller with regards to navigation or stunts.
+Will you need to be able to update the setpoint in real time?**

-Can you control the orientation while the robot is driving forward or backward?
-This is not required for this lab, but consider how this might be implemented in the future and what steps you can take now to make adding this functionality simple.
+**Can you control the orientation while the robot is driving forward or backward?
+This is not required for this lab, but consider how this might be implemented in the future and what steps you can take now to make adding this functionality simple.**

 Include graphs of all appropriate measurements needed to debug your PID controller.
 Below is an example the set point, angle and motor offset plotted as a function of time.
 Observe the overshoot and settling time of the angle and the response of the motor values.